 Distributed Access Architecture (DAA)

 Bandwidth-consumption demands have exploded over the past few years.
-More and more consumers are pulling down content from Netflix and other OTT services that are now streaming movies and television programs in perpetually escalating and bandwidth-hungry resolutions, including Ultra HD (UHD).
-On the upstream side, interactive gaming and around-the-clock feedback from millions of IoT devices and sensors are also contributing to the need for service providers to position their networks to deliver gigabit-class access services.
+More and more consumers are pulling down content from Netflix and other OTT services that stream movies and television programs in perpetually escalating — and bandwidth-robbing — resolutions, including Ultra HD (UHD).
+On the upstream side, interactive gaming and around-the-clock feedback from millions of IoT devices and sensors are also contributing to the need for service providers to position their networks to deliver gigabit-class access services by moving to a distributed architecture that leverages highly efficient digital optics.

 But current economic conditions and intense competitive pressure require service providers to evolve their networks in affordable increments that allow them to preserve much of their existing investment and avoid wholesale equipment replacements or major new fiber installations.
 Cable operators require solutions that enable them to optimize the capacity of their current fiber plant, while reducing maintenance and operational costs.
-Any viable DAA solution must also be futureproof, allowing cable operators to seamlessly accommodate new technologies as they are introduced.
+Given the financial risks associated with investing in new technologies or architectures, any viable DAA solution must also be futureproof for cable operators to seamlessly accommodate new technologies as they are introduced.

-ATX designed the Gigawave Digital Link Extender (DLX), a next-generation digital optics platform, to enable cable operators to gracefully transition to a distributed architecture.
-A highly efficient and integrated solution, Gigawave DLX enables MSOs to dramatically expand the capacity of access links, migrate to a Remote-PHY/MAC architecture, push RF generation deep into the network and replace expensive hubs.
+The GigaWave™ digital optical transport solution includes the GigaWave Digital Link Extender (DLX) and Digital Link Receiver (DLR), a highly integrated multiwavelength optical gateway platform, and the Digital Link Amplifier Hub (DLA-HUB), a next-gen, field-hardened optical amplifier.
+This highly efficient and integrated solution allows MSOs to expand the capacity of access links, migrate to a Remote-PHY/MACPHY architecture, push RF generation deep into the network and replace expensive hubs.

 - Facilitates elimination of amplifiers and other active equipment in outside plant